Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gonorrheal urethritis is a venereal disease caused by gonococcus, a Gram-negative diplococcus of the Neisseriae family.
+Gonorrheal urethritis is a venereal disease caused by gonococcus, a gram-negative diplococcus of the Neisseriae family.

 Pathogens

-Symptoms of the gonorrheal urethritis
+Symptoms gonorrheic urethritis

 - subacute, in which there is also a lot of discharge from the urethra, but dysuria is almost completely absent;